Access Rights

 We have a range of infosheets available to help our Clients and educate businesses, travel operators, service providers and other establishments.

-Accessability Guides - see our range of infosheets which explain how businesses, service providers and establishments can assist Assistance Dog partners.
+Accessability Guides - see our range of infosheets below which explain how businesses, service providers and establishments can assist Assistance Dog partners.

-Email us at info@dogsfordisabled.ie if you have any questions in relation to your access rights or call us at (021) 431-6627
+Clients, please email us at info@dogsfordisabled.ie if you have any questions in relation to your access rights or call us at (021) 431-6627

 Remember to give us as much information as possible and let us know how you would like us to respond, providing all the relevant contact details.